Bug #2718

 It should only exist on systems compiled with WANT_OLDUSB but not for usb4bsd which is the default.
 The /etc/rc.d/usbd script has a check so it will do its thing only if /usr/sbin/usbd exists and thus be a no-op on default usb4bsd systems.

-Updated by zcrownover about 10 years ago
+Updated by zcrownover over 10 years ago

 ls /usr/sbin/u*